 Professor Kristin E. Hickman joined the Law School in 2004.
 She teaches and writes primarily in the areas of tax law, administrative law, and statutory interpretation.
-Her research includes issues of tax administration and judicial review in the federal income tax context.
-Professor Hickman held the law school’s Julius E. Davis Chair in Law in 2010-11 and is the Donald C. Alexander Visiting Professor in Tax Law at Harvard Law School for the 2012-13 academic year, and also taught at Northwestern University School of Law as a Visiting Assistant Professor in 2003-04.
+She held the Law School's Julius E. Davis Chair in Law in 2010-11, was the Donald C. Alexander Visiting Professor in Tax Law at Harvard Law School for the 2012-13 academic year, and also taught at Northwestern University School of Law as a Visiting Assistant Professor in 2003-04.

 For further information on Professor Hickman, please consult her Curriculum Vitae.